 • Keeps the financial needs of the client in mind to make sure that their referral path is comprehensive and leads to success in recovery.

-• Has a clear and explainable understanding of the differences between process addictions (shopping, eating, gambling pornography, etc.), substance addictions, and mental health diagnoses.
+• Has a clear and explainable understanding of the differences between process addictions (shopping, eating, gambling pornography, etc.), substance abuse, and mental health diagnoses.
 Although these are different, they frequently co-occur.
-Clear ethical limits–doesn’t receive money or rewards from any treatment provider.
+Clear ethical limits–don’t receive money or rewards from any treatment provider.

 • Visits and knows more than three treatment centers or approaches well.
-This means they can recommend the best center for the individual client.
+This means they can recommend the best center for the individual client to seek treatment.

-• They understand their own skills and will refer or work with other professionals when necessary.
+• They understand their skills and will refer or work with other professionals when necessary.

 10 Signs That Someone Needs an Intervention

-1. Substantial increase in drug or alcohol tolerance.
+1. Substantial Increase in Alcohol or Drug Dependence

 Your loved one needs a lot more alcohol, prescription pain medication, or their drug of choice to get the effect they’re after.
 You might notice they are getting a prescription filled more often or frequently buying extra beer or liquor so they “don’t run out.”